diggerhq/digger/README.md

 ## Limitations
 - AWS only, for now.
-Not hard to add AWS / GCP support though, we just haven't yet.
+Not hard to add Azure / GCP support though, we just haven't yet.

 ## Links
 - [Why are people using Terraform Cloud?](https://www.reddit.com/r/Terraform/comments/1132qf3/why_are_people_using_terraform_cloud_i_may_be/)